dynamicstrategies/cardano-reward-calculator/README.md

 based on current blockchain parameters and a representative staking pool.

 ## Using a single page React App
-We chose the single page React App as it is the siplest form to launch a web project and is well understood in the developer's community.
+We chose the single page React App as it is the simplest form to launch a web project and is well understood in the developer's community.
 It is simple, but lacks many features, which can be complemented with more complete frameworks, such as NextJS.
 Transposing the code from this ReactJS repo into a NextJS is straight forward.